introspektr/instant-messaging-app/README.md

    npm run dev
    ```

    The client will run at http://localhost:5173 by default.
+This launches a Vite development server that supports hot module replacement.

 3. **Access the application** by navigating to http://localhost:5173 in your web browser.